 Almost everything tastes great in a stir fry.
 Whether it’s extra meat and vegetables from last night’s dinner, sauces that have been in the store cupboard for longer than you thought and you can also use any extra cooked spaghetti instead of noodles or rice.

-Quick fix omelette recipe
+Quick fix omelette recipe (1298 downloads)

 What wouldn’t you add to an omelette?
 Try lot of ingredients including potatoes, veg, herbs and spices from the store cupboard.
 There are lots of variations suggested on the second page of this recipe.